Signal Processing to Reduce Dark Noise Impact in Precision Timing: Introduction

 he derives a power spectrum, for a train of such pulses:

 proportional to the pulse rate, n.
-Some kind of ensemble average is denoted by the triangle brackets.
+The triangle brackets denote an average of trials.
 Above a frequency, controlled by $\lambda$ the Power spectrum follows $S[f]\sim \frac{1}{f^2}$ yielding the behavior of the Discrete Fourier Spectrum (ie $S^{\frac{1}{2}}$) that we will see in Figure 4.\footnote[1]{ In the literature this analysis is sometimes extended to the case where a range of values for $\lambda_i ...\lambda_n$ are involved.
 We then obtain a Power Spectrum with a 1/f dependence, for which there is an extensive literature.}

-While there are signal processing approaches which would minimize the effect on energy measurement\cite{Radeka}, these do not apply to the very significant impact that this low frequency noise will have on precision time measurements in the CMS upgrades, as discussed below.
+While there are signal processing approaches which would minimize the effect on energy measurement \cite{Radeka}, these do not apply to the very significant impact that this low frequency noise will have on precision time measurements in the LHC upgrades, as discussed below.

+As this paper is concerned with timing detectors for the LHC and introduces several common techniques (such as "Amplitude Walk Correction") the reader may find in \cite{Jerry} a general overview of the current technology and techniques for optimizing timing in the picosecond regime.
+The motivation for timing upgrades in ATLAS and CMS can be found in \cite{intro,Uli,seb} as well as \cite{TDR}.

-The technique we will demonstrate here first became evident with LYSO/SiPM prototype sensors exposed to a 200 GeV proton beam.
-However the approach of this paper will be to demonstrate the tool for time jitter reduction: \begin{itemize} \item{ starting from model data for signal and noise} \item{then introduce the actual noise spectrum from a SiPM with 20 GHz Dark Count Rate} \item{then use the full laser data for the signal and noise} \item{ and, lastly, turn to LYSO/SiPM prototype test beam data} \end{itemize}
+The technique we will demonstrate here first became evident with LYSO/SiPM prototype sensors for the CMS Barrel Timing Layer exposed to a 120 GeV proton beam.
+However the approach of this paper will be to demonstrate the tool for time jitter reduction: \begin{itemize} \item{ starting from model data for signal and noise- We establish the case that low frequency noise is amenable to a correction procedure.} \item{then introduce the actual noise spectrum from a SiPM with 20 GHz Dark Count Rate} \item{then use the full laser data for the signal and noise} \item{ and, lastly, turn to LYSO/SiPM prototype test beam data} \end{itemize}